• Skip to primary navigation

 Instructions

-• Whisk the egg whites.
-In a mixing bowl using an electric mixer or the bowl of a stand mixer fitted with a whisk attachment, whisk the egg whites on high speed for (2-4 minutes) or until stiff peaks form.
-Be careful not to over-whip your egg whites as they may start to clump.
+• Whip the egg whites.
+In a separate large bowl, using an electric hand mixer or a stand mixer fitted with the whisk attachment, beat the room-temperature egg whites on high speed.
+Continue beating for 2 to 4 minutes, or until stiff peaks form.
+Stiff peaks mean the egg whites hold their shape when the beaters are lifted.
+Be careful not to over-whip the egg whites, as they can become clumpy.

-• Bake.
-Gently press on the tops of the cookies to ever-so-slightly flatten them.
-Bake for 22-25 minutes or until the cracks are set and the bottoms are golden brown.
+• Bake the cookies.
+Gently press down on the top of each cookie slightly to flatten them.
+Bake the cookies for 22 to 25 minutes, or until the cracks on the surface are set and the bottoms are golden brown.

 Notes